Steve-Fenton/stevefenton.co.uk/src/pages/blog/2010/08/beginners-guide-to-javascript-form-validation.md

 }
 ```

-## Improvement 2: Don’t mess up your HTML
+## Improvement 2: Don't mess up your HTML

-I don’t like having JavaScript attributes in my HTML, it makes things messy.
+I don't like having JavaScript attributes in my HTML, it makes things messy.
 So rather than putting the onsubmit attribute on the form, add the event handler like this.

 ```html
 <form method="post" action="" id="myForm">